Head Injury Claims

 Our solicitors manage the claim from the outset, ensuring the right evidence is obtained and the claim is valued properly.

-Where appropriate, we pursue interim payments to support you while the claim is ongoing, particularly if the injury affects income or requires treatment and rehabilitation.
+Where appropriate, we pursue interim payments — advance payments from the defendant — to support you while the claim is ongoing, particularly where the injury affects income or requires immediate treatment and rehabilitation.

 Why specialist head injury solicitors matter

-Head injury claims can be undervalued if the focus is limited to the initial diagnosis rather than the full impact of symptoms over time.
-With concussion and post-concussion symptoms, the course of recovery can vary and may not be clear at an early stage.
+Head injury claims can be undervalued if the focus is limited to the initial diagnosis rather than the full impact over time.
+With concussion and post-concussion syndrome, recovery can be unpredictable and symptoms may not be clear at an early stage.

 Specialist solicitors add value by:

-- Accounting for symptoms that develop over time
+- Accounting for symptoms that develop or worsen over time

-- Valuing the claim based on functional impact, not labels
+- Valuing the claim based on functional impact, not just initial diagnosis

 - Protecting against early settlement before the long-term position is understood